SecurityJosh/DownloadBlocker/README.md

 ### Alerts

 **alertConfig** is an optional object which contains a number of parameters used to send a HTTP request when a download is blocked.
 This can be used to ingest block data into a SIEM or other alert system.
+For example, you can set up a "Web bug / URL" [canary token](https://canarytokens.com/generate) and have it capture alert information using custom query string parameters.

 Both URL and the values contained in the postData property can contain the following placeholders, which will be replaced with the actual alert data:
 * {url}
 * {fileUrl}
 * {filename}
 * {timestamp}
+* {sha256} (Only for HTML Smuggled downloads)

 ## Example Configuration